GustavMadslund/java-script-fun/README.md

 - Functions return undefined by default
 - Many global variables are bad practice.
 - Variables should only exist inside blocks where they are needed
+- Accessing non-existing index of array returns undefined
+- Content of const array can be changed but the const array cannot be reassigned